Skip to content

 metric_types = []

-# Supports regex, multiple configurations allowed, i.e., meeting any one condition suffices
+# Supports regex, multiple configurations can be made, i.e., satisfying any one condition is sufficient

-# If empty, no filtering is applied, all metrics are retained
+# If empty, no filtering is performed, all metrics are retained

 # metric_name_filter = ["cpu"]

-# Configure this to add a prefix to measurement names
+# Configuring this item can add a prefix to the measurement name

 measurement_prefix = ""